AidanG1/datathon2022/README.md

 ## Live Hosting 💻

--Deta Deployment for Dashboard
+* Deta Deployment for Dashboard
--Amazon Web Services Image for Model Training and Predictions -JupyterNotebooks for Data Exploration and Cleaning Methodology
+* Amazon Web Services Image for Model Training and Predictions
+* JupyterNotebooks for Data Exploration and Cleaning Methodology

 ## Citations 🧑‍🏫